Hubs and Links¶

 This audit column records when the record was first loaded into the database.

-Ideally, you should set it to a record generated from your ingestion tool of choice.
+Ideally, you should set it to a record available in the source data.
 For example when using Fivetran, it is often sensible to use

 run_started_at variable as